 Delaware County Community College is committed to providing a safe, secure campus for our students, faculty and community.
 Safety is maintained through the promotion of basic respect for individual rights and personal property at all campuses.
 The College complies with federal, state and local laws including, but not limited to, those which regulate the possession, use and sale of alcoholic beverages, illegal drugs and weapons, sexual assault, destruction of College equipment and buildings, theft, gambling and disorderly conduct.

 Delaware County Community College is legally required to prepare, publish and distribute to all students and employees an annual security report by October 1 of each year.
 The report contains valuable information that all College community members are encouraged to read.
+To access the report please click on the following link Annual Security Report.

 Stay safe!
 Students can sign up to receive a text message from Delaware County Community College in the event of an emergency.
 Text messaging is used only in the event of a true emergency and not for general notices, such as inclement weather closings, delayed openings, etc. Current students can sign up by following these steps: